morgandonze/Paratrooper/README.md

 - New daily tasks are automatically added to the **top** of daily sections
 - Recurring tasks appear at the **top** when added to daily sections
 - Pulled tasks from main list are added to the **top** of daily sections
-- **All incomplete tasks automatically carry over** from the previous day's daily section
-- **Simple behavior**: All unfinished and progressed tasks carry over by default (configurable)
+- **Smart carry-over**: Only tasks that should recur today are carried over from previous day
+- **Appearance vs Activity dates**: Daily section headers show when tasks appeared, task dates show last activity
+- **Persistent sections**: Recurring tasks stay in their appearance date sections until new recurrence appears
 - This ensures your most recent tasks are always visible first and nothing falls through the cracks

 ### 2. **Daily Workflow Integration**
-- **Morning**: `pt daily` - auto-adds recurring tasks and carries over all incomplete tasks from previous day
+- **Morning**: `pt daily` - auto-adds recurring tasks and carries over tasks that should recur today
 - **Work**: Use daily section, mark tasks as you work
 - **Evening**: `pt sync` - updates main list from daily progress